 How Fast can Helicopters Fly?

-If you’re interested in becoming a helicopter pilot or studying more about how helicopters work, we recommend a copy of the ASA Helicopter Flying Handbook.
-This definitive guide covers flight theory, aerodynamics, systems, performance, maneuvers, emergencies, and more.
+If you’re interested in becoming a helicopter pilot or studying more about how helicopters work, we recommend a copy of the ASA Student Pilot Kit.
+This kit includes a definitive guide that covers flight theory, aerodynamics, systems, performance, maneuvers, emergencies, and more.
 It is the basis for the FAA knowledge exam and remains an excellent refresher resource and reference manual for certified helicopter pilots.